isomerpages/govtech-stp/_rgl-china/00c-rgl-faq.md

 ### **Returning to Singapore**

-#### 16. What health measures will I be subject to upon returning to Singapore after my fast lane travel?
+#### 16. What health measures will I be subject to upon returning to Singapore after my RGL travel?

 Singapore-based travellers returning from their travel on the Singapore-China RGL will be exempted from the prevailing SHN policy applicable to incoming travellers to Singapore, if they:
 - Undertake a COVID-19 PCR test at the airport at their own cost upon arrival in Singapore and remain in isolation until they have been notified of their on-arrival test results.
 You are strongly encouraged to pre-register and make advance payment for the PCR test via this link to minimise processing time at the airport: <https://changiairport.com/safetravel/>; and